-Anand Mehra, M.D., age 40
+Anand Mehra, M.D., age 41

 Anand Mehra, M.D. has served as a member of our Board since September 2014.
 Dr. Mehra joined Sofinnova Ventures, a venture capital firm, in 2007 and currently serves as a general partner.
 Prior to joining Sofinnova, Dr. Mehra worked in J.P.
 Morgan's private equity and venture capital group, and before that, Dr. Mehra was a consultant in McKinsey & Company's pharmaceutical practice.
 Dr. Mehra currently serves on the boards of directors of the publicly held companies Spark Therapeutics, Inc., Aerie Pharmaceuticals, Inc. and Marinus Pharmaceuticals, Inc., as well as several private companies.
 Dr. Mehra received his B.A. degree in political philosophy from the University of Virginia and an M.D. degree from Columbia University's College of Physicians and Surgeons.
-Our Board believes that Dr. Mehra is qualified to serve on our Board because of his extensive experience in the life sciences industry, his service on the boards of directors of other public life sciences companies and his extensive leadership experience.
+Our Board believes that Dr. Mehra's extensive experience in the life sciences industry, his service on the boards of directors of other public life sciences companies and his extensive leadership experience qualify him to serve as a director of our company.